 Using your NOFO work plans, you can revise or evolve your evaluation plans (and your work plans).
 This is important because they should be consistent and complement one another.

-A concept that is specified in both the 5-Year Performance plan and the Performance Year plan is "baseline data".
+A concept that is specified in both the 5-Year Performance plan and the Work Plan is "baseline data".
 This is another important concept and can be described as follows: